Last Updated on

 Traveling as a lesbian couple through Latin America

-Let’s break down a few scenarios of what happens when we arrive at a hostel, assuming we like it enough to stay there.
+Let’s break down a few scenarios of what happens when we, two girls traveling together, arrive at a hostel, assuming we like it enough to stay there.
 Scenario 1: We arrive, and immediately shown a twin room.
 We share a silent glance and weigh various factors (how long have we been walking with our packs, is the hostel really nice, is it cheap, maybe just for tonight?).
 Then we decide whether or not we’ll be pushing the two beds together.
 Scenario number 2: Owner/receptionist apologizes for only having a double bed.
 We breathe a sigh of relief.
 Should owner offer to switch us to a room with twin beds the next day, we simply reply that the room is great and we are used to sharing beds.
 Scenario 3: Having already weighed up all factors, we arrive and inquire directly about a room with a double bed.
 Receive quizzical looks.
 Stew uncomfortably in awkward moment, but get the room.

 Sometimes we wish that staff would ask, with casual discretion, as if offering some sugar – “and will that be one bed or two, ladies?”

 For the most part, the average LGBT traveler is no different to our straight counterparts; we see the same sights, drink in the same bars and stay at the same hotels.
 In fact, traveling as a lesbian couple has not been a major issue for us at all, though this is most likely due to our toned down public displays of affection.
 Stolen kisses and knowing winks are easy enough to get used to, but when one of us gets hurt or upset, it is hard not to console each other like a couple.